-If a tolling structure is selected, it will be necessary for the liquefaction tolling entity to have a contract outlining the services to be performed, the tolling fee structure for such services and other provisions regarding risks, etc. with the natural gas customer.
+If a tolling structure is selected, the liquefaction tolling entity will need to have a contract outlining the services to be performed, the tolling fee structure for such services and other provisions regarding risks, etc. with the natural gas customer.
 This agreement may go by many names, including liquefaction agreement and tolling agreement.